DKFZ-ODCF/sophia/README.md

 The 35 version of SOPHIA was extensively tested on the [1000 genomes reference](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz) with a [phix](https://www.ncbi.nlm.nih.gov/nuccore/NC_001422.1) sequence added.

 The original code logic for the "classic_hg37" is still available with the option `--assemblyname classic_hg37`.
-"classic_hg37" is also the default if the `--assemblyname` option is omitted.
+For backwards compatibility, "classic_hg37" is also the default if the `--assemblyname` option is omitted.

-Please have a look at the [resources/hg37.tsv](resources/hg37.tsv) file for a compilation of chromosome names and parameters used for that assembly.
+Please have a look at the [resources/hs37d5+phix.tsv](resources/hg37.tsv) file for a compilation of chromosome names and parameters used for that assembly.
 Note however, that this specific file will not be used if you use the `--assemblyname classic_hg37` option, because the "classic_hg37" has all these information hardcoded.

+The file [resources/hs37d5+phix.tsv](resources/hg37.tsv) will be used if you use the `--assemblyname hs37d5+phix` option.
+In this case, SOPHIA will use work like "classic_hg37", but use the same re-implementation of some of the infrastructure logic (not the bionformatic logic) that is also used if you use the `--assemblyname hg38` option.

 ### "hg38" and others

-Since version 35.1.0 SOPHIA supports other assemblies than "classic_hg37".
+Since version 35.1.0 SOPHIA supports other assemblies than the specific 1000 genomes variant used by the original SOPHIA 35.
 Remember that because SOPHIA needs to map chromosome names, the exact names of the chromosomes are part of the notion of reference/assembly.
 With any other `$assemblyName` value for the `--assemblyname` parameter than "classic_hg37", the value will be composed to a filename `resources/$assemblyName.tsv`.